Rhyothemis variegata

-Rhyothemis variegata, known as the common picture wing or variegated flutterer, is a species of dragonfly of the family Libellulidae, found in South Asia.
+Rhyothemis variegata, known as the common picture wing or variegated flutterer, is a species of dragonfly of the family Libellulidae, found in South Asia, Indochina and southern China.

 Description and habitat

 It is a medium-sized dark bodied dragonfly with colorful wings tinted with pale yellow.
 There are a few black spots on the apices and nodes of the fore-wings.
 There is a large patch in the base of the hind-wings, marked with black and golden yellow.
 In females, the apical half of the fore-wings are transparent; basal half tinted with golden-yellow with black marks.
 The apical ends of the hind-wings are transparent; rest of wings marked with golden-yellow and black.

 It breeds in marshes, ponds and paddy fields.
 They appear to have weak flight and can easily be mistaken for butterflies.